martinmarsh/nmea0183/README.md

 ### Assuming you have installed go and are outide of GOPATH

+    install go on your system

     go mod init  your_module
     go get github.com/martinmarsh/nmea0183
-    go get github.com/spf13/viper

-    from download in GOPATH or from git hub either: copy /example/main to same directory to same directory as go.mod copy nmea_config.yaml to same directory as main.go or
-        write main as shown below:
+    write a main file as shown below or copy /example/main.go:

     go install your_module

-    run your code

 ### Basic use

-See main.go in example

-eg
+To start write the following in main.go in your modules root directory a copy of this file is in demo/main.go

     package main